CupidJay/nerual-networks-from-scratch/README.md

 # nerual-networks-from-scratch
-Learn to understand and code nerual networks from scratch I follow the work by [[Project]](http://neuralnetworksanddeeplearning.com/) [[Book]](https://github.com/mnielsen/neural-networks-and-deep-learning) you can click the link above for more details.
+Learn to understand and code nerual networks from scratch.

+I follow the work by [[Project]](http://neuralnetworksanddeeplearning.com/) [[Book]](https://github.com/mnielsen/neural-networks-and-deep-learning)

+you can click the link above for more details.

+## Work Introduction
 To better understand nerual networks, I rederivate the forward and backward equations and reimplement the code.

 I made modifications as below:
-1. add main.py to make you easier to run the code and change hyper-parameters.
+* 1. add main.py to make you easier to run the code and change hyper-parameters.
-2. add Log control to save and plot your loss and acc history, which is easier for you to fine tune your network.
+* 2. add Log control to save and plot your loss and acc history, which is easier for you to fine tune your network.
-3. add L1 regularization and SGD with momentum and so on.
+* 3. add L1 regularization and SGD with momentum and so on.

 ## Prerequisites
 * python 3